stewartrule/Backbone-Inquiry/README.md

 A very lightweight (1.8 Kb minified) api to query your Backbone Collections.
 Also available as underscore/lodash mixins.

-All methods accept 2 parameters.
+All query methods accept 2 parameters.
 The first parameter contains a hash for comparison.
 The second (optional) parameter contains options for sorting.

 ### Api